jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _Becoming a good engineer is about collecting experience.
 Each project, even small ones, is a chance to add new techniques and tools to your toolbox._ — Addy Osmani

 _Software is like poetry.
-Most of it probably should not have been written_ — Anonymous
+Most of it probably should not have been written._ — Anonymous

 _Programming is the art of telling another human being what one wants the computer to do._ ― Donald Knuth